GoodManApps/Itemis.SalesTaxes/README.md

 4) After that, instructions for working with the program will appear on the screen.

 To use the second method:
-1) make a repository form and open the project in the project root.
+1) make a repository fork and open the project in the project root.
 2) Before working, make sure that the device has .NET 6 installed.
 This can be checked by running the command `dotnet --version`.
 3) If the command is not found, please install SDK.
 Instructions can be found at https://learn.microsoft.com/en-us/dotnet/core/install/.
 Here are comprehensive instructions for all popular operating systems.
 4) After installation, repeat step 2.
 If unsuccessful, return to step 3 and double-check your actions.
 Otherwise, you can go to step 5.